Neptune-Crypto/neptune-core/README.md

 To install Rust and cargo on Windows, you can follow [these instructions](https://doc.rust-lang.org/cargo/getting-started/installation.html).
 Installing cargo might require you to install Visual Studio with some C++ support but the cargo installer for Windows should handle that.
 With a functioning version of cargo, compilation on Windows should just work out-of-the-box with cargo build etc.
+- Download and run the CMake installer from the [website](https://cmake.org/download/).
+- Open PowerShell to run the following commands.
 - Download the repository: `git clone https://github.com/Neptune-Crypto/neptune-core.git`
 - Enter the repository: `cd neptune-core`
 - Run `cargo install --path .`